The Dangers of Asbestos in Older Homes

 What to Do if Your Home Contains Asbestos

-As mentioned earlier, if you suspect your home may contain asbestos, you’ll need to contact a qualified asbestos professional for assistance.
+If you suspect your home may contain asbestos, contact a qualified asbestos professional for assistance.
 In the meantime:

 - Don’t work around, repair, or renovate any areas that may contain asbestos.